MicrosoftDocs/learn/learn-pr/azure/use-docker-container-dev-env-vs-code/includes/8-add-software.md

 Your customized container is coming along great for your agency.
-With the power of Remote-Containers, you've been able to add a preconfigured dev container, and through the exercises so far, you've been able to customize your experience even more through the `devcontainer.json`.
+With the power of Remote - Containers, you've been able to add a preconfigured dev container, and through the exercises so far, you've been able to customize your experience even more through the `devcontainer.json`.
 But what if we want to add additional software beyond just what's available in those images or preconfigured dev containers?

 ## Intro to installing additional software